nasa-jpl/MoonDiff/README.md

  - [Gunicorn](https://gunicorn.org/)
  - [VanillaJS](http://vanilla-js.com/) ;-)

-# Setup without docker.
-(This is in some ways easier for development)
-1. Checkout this git repository
-1. Install dependencies.
-Essentially, you need geodjango set up with sqlite, djangorestframework, and DjangoRangeMiddleware for local development.
-Install as best for your system.
-On Ubuntu, you can use conda and pip as in the Dockerfile.
-On Windows, you can install gdal etc. using OSGEO4W -- there are lines in settings.py that will check if you're using windows and look for OSGEO4W.
-1. Copy `localsettings_example.py` to `localsettings.py` and edit it according to comments inside
-1. Change directories into MoonDiff/moondiff and run:
-   1. python ../manage.py makemigrations
-   1. python ../manage.py migrate
-   1. python ../manage.py createsuperuser
-   1. python ../manage.py runserver

 # Setup using docker-compose (good for production)
+ 1. Get a working docker-compose installation.
+ 1. Get SSL keypairs.
+For development on your local machine, you can follow [this](https://gitlab.com/contextualcode/selfsigned-ssl-certificates) to get a trusted self-signed certficate for development.
  1. Checkout this git repository
  1. Copy `example-env.dev` to `env.dev` and edit it with your server info
  1. Copy your ssl key and cert to nginx/
  1. Update your server name in nginx/default.conf
- 1. Build with `docker-compose build`
- 1. Serve with `docker-compose up -d`
+ 1. Serve with `docker-compose up --build`

+# Clearing the database

+MoonDiff will create a new sqlite database `db/db.sqlite3` if there isn't one there, and load in a bunch of fixture data .
+If there is one, it'll use the existing one.
+To clear the database, you can just delete that file, and when you run docker-compose with the --build option, a new database will be created.

 # Certificates if using localhost
 Use the following to create certs and put them in `nginx/certs`: